SoR for Agents | Originary

 Logs help internally, but they are unilateral evidence: one party controls them, their schema varies, and their integrity is hard to prove externally.
 Receipts create portable, cryptographically verifiable evidence that can be checked by third parties.

-4. Consent and preferences are not snapshotted
+4. Consent, provenance, and attribution are not captured

 In short: agents are arriving with no shared proof layer.